shivshank/mini_gl_fb/README.md

  - Support for more textures, possibly actual OpenGL framebuffers for complex sequences of post processing

- - An HTML canvas-like API that allows drawing over your buffer
+ - An HTML canvas-like API that allows drawing over your buffer???